haimkru/NanoporeLong5/README.md

 4. Creates alot of temporary files, in reallity only file that is needed is the final file : combined_merged_signal_fastq_sequences_ready.long5, feel free to delete all the temporary files as they are mainly for QC in case there are problems mid run.

-5. You need to run the installtion Command only once
+5. You need to run the installtion Command only once, it might request permissions to download packages such as Rscript, please do y to permit the installation of the dependencies

 **First we run the script for installing everything**